percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 The user's responsibilities on the source side:

 1. Configure `mysql.expose` so the pods are reachable from outside.
 2. Read the auto-generated `replication` user's password from the cluster's `spec.secretsName` Secret (key `replication`) and copy it into a Secret in the replica's namespace (used later via `replicationUserSecretRef`).
+Alternatively, the replica cluster may be created with this password.
 3. Take a backup of the source so the replica admin can seed from it.

 The `replication` user itself is created automatically by the operator on every cluster (see 4.3); the source admin does not need to provision it manually.